Karenlovesds/Karenlovesds/README.md

 🐱 [My research profile](https://mingyuelovesds.netlify.app/index.html)

-💻 I'm currently looking for Data Scientist work!
+💻 I'm currently looking for a Data Scientist position!

 💬 Ask me about machine learning and coffee☕ (^_^)

-📫 How to reach me: [mz16988@my.bristol.ac.uk](mz16988@my.bristol.ac.uk) or https://www.linkedin.com/in/mingyue-zheng-drcafe/
+📫 How to reach me: [mingyuezhengds@gmail.com](mingyuezhengds@gmail.com) or https://www.linkedin.com/in/mingyue-zheng-drcafe/

 ⚡ Fun fact: BSc in China, MSc in the UK, PhD in Australia, Residing in New York City, US.